orb-lang/cluster/doc/md/clade.md

 #\* Clade

-  Clades are a cluster protocol for creating a family of related metatables, one where the members may not be known in advance\.
+  Clades are a Cluster protocol for creating a family of related metatables, one where the members may not be known in advance\.

 The motive is working with syntax trees, which are our primary subject of